 The Fair Credit Reporting Act (FCRA) is a federal law that regulates the consumer reporting (sometimes referred to as background reporting) industry.
 It imposes obligations on the companies that create consumer reports, the companies that use consumer reports, and the companies that supply information used in consumer reports.
-While many believe that the FCRA merely covers credit reports, they often are surprised to find out that it covers many different types of reports, including background reports obtained by a prospective employer.
+The FCRA covers more than just credit reports.
+It also regulates employment background reports, tenant screening reports, and many other types of reports sold about individuals.

 Critically, the FCRA is a consumer protection statute.
 Its purpose is to protect the privacy and personal information of consumers by requiring that consumer reports contain accurate and up-to-date information, and that they are only used for certain permissible purposes.